Danny John-Jules: Career

-His first acknowledged television and film roles were in Roy Minton's critically acclaimed Scum, where he played one of the inmates.
+His first acknowledged television and film roles were in Roy Minton's critically acclaimed Scum, in which he played one of the inmates.
 The TV version, which was part of the Play for Today strand, was banned prior to broadcast.

-He has also played the parts of Barrington in Maid Marian and Her Merry Men, Byron Lucifer in The Tomorrow People and Milton Wordsworth, the original presenter of The Story Makers on CBeebies.
+He has also played the parts of Barrington in Maid Marian and Her Merry Men, Byron Lucifer in The Tomorrow People, and Milton Wordsworth, the original presenter of The Story Makers on CBeebies.

 Since 1999, John-Jules has had several guest appearances as himself in shows such as Comedy Connections, RI:SE and Night Fever.

-Between 2002 and 2004 he played Milton Wordsworth in the CBeebies series The Story Makers, an educational children's television programme that was broadcast for four series.
-He appears in every series except series 2.
+Between 2002 and 2004, he played Milton Wordsworth in the CBeebies series The Story Makers, an educational children's television programme that was broadcast for four series.
+He appears in every series except the second.

-He has also appeared in at least one episode of CBBC's sitcom Kerching!, playing Michael's father, Trevor and appeared as Lenny Bicknall in series 1 and 2 of M.I.
+He has also appeared in at least one episode of CBBC's sitcom Kerching!, playing Michael's father, Trevor, and appeared as Lenny Bicknall in series 1 and 2 of M.I.
 High, also on CBBC.
 He has also appeared in The Crouches.

 On 8 November 2009, he made a brief appearance during BBC Two's coverage of the 2009 Valencian Moto Grand Prix.

 In 2014, he played Nigel Rogers in The Life of Rock with Brian Pern.
 In May 2015, it was announced that he would, again, be returning to Red Dwarf for the eleventh and twelfth series.

 In 2004, Jules played a character on the SF comedy Starhyke, but the series remained in post-production for five years, being shown only privately in 2009, the rights finally being bought by Amazon.com in 2015 and released in 2016.

 He appeared in the BBC One series Death in Paradise as policeman Dwayne Myers from its start until 2018.
-He returned as a guest star for the Christmas Special in 2021.
+He returned as a guest star for the Christmas special in 2021, and for several episodes in 2024.

-It was announced that John-Jules plays the lead as Sir Leigh Teabing in the stage version of hit novel The Da Vinci Codes 2022 UK tour.
+It was announced that John-Jules would play the lead as Sir Leigh Teabing in the stage version of hit novel The Da Vinci Codes 2022 UK tour.

 Film

-John-Jules' film career began in 1975 playing Frog in the short film Seven Green Bottles, which was produced in conjunction with the Metropolitan Police and warned of the dangers and consequences of juvenile crime.
+John-Jules's film career began in 1975 playing Frog in the short film Seven Green Bottles, which was produced in conjunction with the Metropolitan Police and warned of the dangers and consequences of juvenile crime.
 He supplied the voice for two characters in Labyrinth (1986), then appeared in the 1986 version of Little Shop of Horrors, Lock, Stock and Two Smoking Barrels (1998), and Blade II (2002).
-He has also appeared, uncredited, in the 1979 British film Scum, playing a look-out during a fight scene.
+He also appeared, uncredited, in the 1979 British film Scum, playing a look-out during a fight scene.

 He has appeared in the 2008 British films The Grind and Sucker Punch.
-He has a small role as Rachel Weisz' manager in the Lincoln, Nebraska police force in the 2010 film The Whistleblower.
+He has a small role as Rachel Weisz's manager in the Lincoln, Nebraska, police force in the 2010 film The Whistleblower.

-John-Jules also played one of the dancers in the 1981 movie The Great Muppet Caper, which, like Little Shop Of Horrors, was directed by Frank Oz.
+John-Jules also played one of the dancers in the 1981 movie The Great Muppet Caper, which, like Little Shop of Horrors, was directed by Frank Oz.
 He is among the dancers in the restaurant where Kermit and Miss Piggy are dancing.